rallets/netlify-vite-env/README.md

 *Remember that this file should not be committed in a git repo, as we don't want expose these secrets in `git history` and in a git `repository`.*

+To achieve this, `.gitignore` is the best place, just add a new line `.env*`.

+NB.
+The wildcard is needed because multiple per-environment `.env` files are supported, for example `.env.local`, `.env.production`, etc.

+*Bonus tip*: **did you commit sensitive data in your repo?**
+Be aware that it's possible to remove them, see [Github docs | Removing sensitive data from a repository](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository).

 ## Usage

 Then, in a javascript file we can use the Environment variable `VITE_KEY`.